 This deal uses the scarcity principle and social proof to encourage you to buy it -- it's only available for a limited time, and almost 600 other people have already purchased it and rated it highly.
 These strategies work well -- Groupon made more than $3 billion last year.

-When music streaming service Spotify was first launched, the United Kingdom were the only countries that didn't require an invitation from a friend or from Spotify to sign up.
+When the music streaming service Spotify was first launched, the United Kingdom was the only area that didn't require an invitation from a friend or from Spotify to sign up.
 But due to high demand, Spotify U.K. actually had to start requiring invitations to manage all of the news users.
 The caveat to the invitation-only launches of Spotify around the world?
 Anyone could sign up for a premium, paid Spotify account.
 Using the scarcity principle, Spotify managed high levels of consumer demand by offering them a way in -- for a price.
-Now, half of Spotify's 100 million users are paid subscribers.
+Now, half of Spotify's 100 million users are paid, subscribers.